Malek-01/Ferry-transit-delay-/Merging/Readme.md

 ## Files

 - `Merging-data.py`: Script for reading, processing, and merging multiple CSV and Excel files into a single dataset.
-- `Merging-data with ridership.py`: Script for merging `data.csv` with ridership information from `Ridership3.xlsx`.
+- `Merging-data with ridership.py`: Script for merging the generated file `Merged1.csv` with ridership information from `Ridership3.xlsx`.
 - `requirements.txt`: List of Python dependencies.
 - `README.md`: This file.